 What muscles do back extensions work?

-Back extensions primarily target the erector spinae muscles that run along your spine.
-Secondary muscles include the glutes, hamstrings, multifidus, and quadratus lumborum.
+Back extensions primarily target the erector spinae group (spinalis, longissimus, iliocostalis) that runs along your spine.
+The glutes assist as a secondary mover by extending the hip during the lift.
+The hamstrings contribute lightly, especially in the Roman chair variation.
+The deep spinal stabilizers (multifidus, quadratus lumborum) and the transverse abdominis fire isometrically to control the position.
 It's one of the most accessible posterior chain exercises you can do with no equipment.

 Most people benefit from 2-3 sets of 10-15 repetitions, performed 2-3 times per week.
 Beginners should start with fewer reps and focus on form.
-Daily training isn't necessary — the erector spinae respond well to moderate frequency with recovery between sessions.
+Daily training isn't necessary; the erector spinae respond well to moderate frequency with adequate recovery between sessions.
+Per the ACSM Position Stand on Resistance Training (Ratamess et al., 2009), 2-4 sessions per week is the productive frequency window for most adults training a given muscle group.

 Can back extensions replace deadlifts?

 Not exactly.
-Deadlifts are a compound hip hinge loading the entire body under heavy resistance.
-Back extensions isolate the spinal erectors with lighter loads.
-They complement each other — back extensions build the endurance and control that makes deadlifts safer.
+Both train the posterior chain, but deadlifts are a compound hip hinge that loads the entire body under heavy resistance.
+Back extensions isolate the spinal erectors and glutes with lighter loads.
+They complement each other well; back extensions are excellent for building the lumbar endurance and control that makes deadlifts safer.

 What's the difference between a back extension and a Superman hold?

 In a back extension, only the upper body lifts while the legs stay on the ground.
-In a Superman hold, both arms and legs lift off the floor simultaneously.
-Back extensions allow more controlled progressive loading and are generally better for building spinal erector strength.
+In a Superman hold, both the arms and legs lift off the floor simultaneously and the position is held isometrically.
+Back extensions allow more controlled loading and are generally better for progressive strengthening.
+Superman holds demand more total body coordination and bias toward endurance and stability.